Raffaello/br-archive/README.md

 ## Library

-The `lib-bra` is wanted to be in pure C.
+It is mostly written in C with some exceptions for C++. final programs are in C++.

-The only exception is for the `filesystem` module aspect that is using C++ `filesystem` module to have a simpler cross-os filesystem APIs.
+The exception is for the `filesystem` module aspect that is using C++ `filesystem` module to have a simpler cross-os filesystem APIs.
 > (Not interested for this project to implement FS primitives for each specific OS in plain C).